Phi Beta Sigma: Sigma and the Great Depression

 As the nation came to terms with the Great Depression, Phi Beta Sigma and its members continued to implement programs to support the black community.
 In February 1930, the General Board met in New York City and appointed the vice president of the Eastern Region, Dr. T. H. Wright, as head of the new Bigger and Better Business program.
 The first objective of Phi Beta Sigma's new program was to call upon colleges to provide business courses for its students.
-The fraternity went forward with its plans to implement the bigger and better business program and aid as many financially strapped chapters as possible through scholarships for brothers.
+The fraternity went forward with its plans to implement the Bigger and Better Business program and aid as many financially strapped chapters as possible through scholarships for brothers.

 Later that year, at the 1930 Conclave held in Tuskegee, Alabama, northern region vice president C. L. Roberts suggested that instead of a yearly meeting, the annual conclaves should be held once every two years.
 It was also at this conclave that brother George Washington Carver delivered an impassioned and emotional speech to the brothers in attendance.

 Social action and international expansion (1934–1949)

-A porter for the Pullman Company Under the leadership of Sigma Brother A. Philip Randolph, the Brotherhood of Sleeping Car Porters was able to gain rights under federal law.
+A porter for the Pullman Company; under the leadership of Sigma Brother A. Philip Randolph, the Brotherhood of Sleeping Car Porters gained rights under federal law.

 Fraternity brother A. Philip Randolph, who organized the Brotherhood of Sleeping Car Porters, played a role in the amendments to the Railway Labor Act in 1934.
 As a result, railway porters were granted rights under federal law.
 This victory and the continuing work of Randolph and the BSCP led to the Pullman Company contract with the union, which included over $2 million in pay increases for employees, a shorter workweek, and overtime pay.
 1934 also marked the birth of Social Action as a national program and the return of founder A. Langston Taylor to the forefront of Sigma.
 Brother Emmett May was elected as the first director of the social action initiative.

 The 1935 Atlanta Conclave saw yet another meeting between Sigma and Omega Psi Phi fraternities.
 Omega founders Edgar Amos Love and Oscar James Cooper brought greetings to the brothers in attendance at the conference on behalf of the members of Omega Psi Phi.
-The following year, the general board approved the fraternity's affiliation with the already established National Pan-Hellenic Council. in continuation of Sigma's Social Action initiative, brothers of Sigma were actively involved the Chicago meeting of the National Negro Congress.
+The following year, the general board approved the fraternity's affiliation with the already established National Pan-Hellenic Council.
+In continuation of Sigma's Social Action initiative, brothers of Sigma were actively involved in the Chicago meeting of the National Negro Congress.

 We live in daily hope that we shall one day learn the fate of our beloved brother and founder.